olipho/scraping_projects/README.md

 This script has already had a major reworking after I originally scraped the data from a summary page as part of my profile which showed my best time for each event.
 I realised that taking summary statistics of only my best times was meaningless and so needed to rework it.
 This followed another project where I learned to scrape several pages at once.

-If I had more time I would resolved some of the bugs I have detailed below, including
-- fixing the axis labelling on the graphs involving time which has been a continual challenge
-- I would like to be able to scrape all of the pages on my own profile, rather than getting a 403 error after 25 or so pages
-- A big thing would be to present this in a front end.
-I have played around with web frameworks (simple Flask and even simpler Django) but a free hosting service which seemed promising would only allow me to scrape from whitelisted sites.

 ### Summary features
 - Uses a simple input to enter a parkrun id and then scraping that profile page creates a list which takes all of the URLs for each different parkrun they've done (you've done 3 parkruns so that's 3 links in the list)
 - Loops through the list and scrapes the person's data from each page, including their name and run data, formatting it from the unstructured soup into a dataframe.
 I've done this mostly by converting the data into lists and then converting into dataframe form.